 Released in mid-2020, the Jabra Elite 45h was essentially billed as the best on-ear headphone for the money.
 While there's nothing terribly fancy about it is one of the best on-ear headphone values right now, with good sound quality, a sturdy design and comfortable fit (for on-ear headphones, anyway).
 Additionally, it performs well as a headset for making calls and includes a sidetone feature that allows you to hear your voice in the headphones so you don't talk too loudly.
 Battery life is also good and it has multipoint Bluetooth pairing so you can connect to both your computer and your smartphone at the same time and easily switch between the two should a call come in on your phone (it mostly works).

-Available in multiple color options, it lists for $100 but frequently gets discounted to $80.
+Available in multiple color options, it lists for $100 but has been discounted to $80 and sometimes less.

 Note that the $250 Evolve2 65, which has an integrated boom microphone, is essentially the souped-up office version of this headphone.